nuxeo-sandbox/nuxeo-fontoxml/README.md

 * We recommend setting `autoSave` to false when initializing the Fonto Editor, it sends a lot of request (2 seconds after each edit.
   * Fonto allows for detecting it's "auto save" so we can optimize the database load, maybe, but still.
 Saving every n seconds does not really scale. => In this POC it will work, because you usually test a POC on very few documents :-)

-* Now a not-really-started and not-finished :-) list of items in the context of this POC
+* Now a not-really-started, not-finished :-) and _unordered_ list of items in the context of this POC
-  * *IMPORTANT*: This is a POC, not a final product
+  * **IMPORTANT REMINDER**: This is a POC, not a final product
+  * This POC does not implement versioning policy.
+This should be done in final product (when to create version(s) automatically, likely a configuration parameter)
-  * We don't really make usag `editSessionToken` and `revisionId`
+  * We don't really make usage of `editSessionToken` and `revisionId`
   * Locking is done per Fonto request.
 So, if the document was alrerady locked and Fonto asks us to unlock it at some point, we do unlock it.
     * This will likely need to be optimize in the final product
     * Also, Fonto sends a POST /document/state to get lock info: A custom build requiring this info less often would be good, and the POC just return cached info, we don't re-calculate the lock every time Font is asking us.
+  * When **browsing Nuxeo**:
+    * _we only handle default document types_ ("File", "Picture", ...) <br/> => Room for improvement and configuration in a final product to handle custom document types, if any.
+    * This POC **does not handle pagination** (as the POST /browse end point parameters could allow)
+    * Also, we **assumes an XML Blob always has "text/xml" mime-type**
+    * We do not handle a "document-template" type in the context of this POC.
+    * We ignore the "sort" parameter => always sorting by title (this also could be configuration)
+    * **This POC assumes the user can READ root/domain/etc.**
+  * Barely return a 403, not authorized.
+Nuxeo policy ois that if a user can't read a document, they should not even know it exists.
+So, when trying to access a document a 404 is returned
+  * Maybe precalculated renditions should be calculated for FontoXML's rendition of related asset.
+It requires thumbnail of 128x129 and "web" rendition of max 1024.
+In this POC, we get the thumbnail and resize it accordingly.
+This is not optimized.
   * No unit test
     * Will likely require to mockup Fonto requests
   * Implemented endpoints